 One of the most environmentally friendly fashion choices you can make is to give clothes a second lease on life by purchasing secondhand, or vintage, clothing.
 Rummage through your wardrobe and find all that you can do away with.
-Talking about wardrobes, you might want to check the sliding wardrobe doors Perth.
 This avoids the clothes from ending up in landfill, and also reduces the amount of resources that need to be used to produce new clothing, which are both excellent outcomes.
 Not to mention you can often pick up some great bargains when shopping secondhand as well!

 If you need some tips for making your op-shop outings more successful, then check out the post I did on that very topic!

 The move towards fast-fashion has resulted in clothing being churned out that is not expected to last all that long before it falls apart and gets tossed away.
 This obviously isn’t the most sustainable approach to fashion, so it’s good to take a less-is-more view and go for quality over quantity.
 This should mean you get a lot more wear out of everything you buy (particularly if you choose classic styles), which not only is likely to save you money in the long term, but will have a hugely positive impact on the planet too.
 Obviously it’s not always possible to spend up big on everything you need in your wardrobe (although buying secondhand helps!), so look at this as a long term goal, not something you have to achieve straight away!

 The other environmental benefit of choosing quality items, and therefore buying less clothing in general, is that you are reducing the amount of resources required to fill our wardrobes.
 You don’t need to cut down to next-to-nothing though, just whatever is a realistic amount to suit your lifestyle, and be sure to donate or sell anything that you know you won’t wear anymore!

 3. Natural Fibres Are Your Friend